sruthi-r-22/murf-livekit-starter/README.md

-# Farm Memory — Voice AI Assistant for Farmers
+# 🌾 Farm Memory — Voice AI Assistant for Farmers

-Farm Memory is a real-time, bilingual voice agent built for Indian farmers.
-Developed as part of the **#VoiceForBharat 10 Days of Voice Agents Challenge** by Murf AI.
+**Farm Memory** is a real-time, bilingual voice agent built for Indian farmers as part of the **#VoiceForBharat 10 Days of Voice Agents Challenge** by Murf AI.

 ---

-## About the Project
+## 📌 About the Project

 * **Track:** Farm & Field
 * **Target Audience:** Indian farmers seeking weather forecasts, market prices, and personal farm guidance in English or Hindi (rendered in native Devanagari script).

 ---

-## Daily Features & Progress
+## 🚀 Daily Features & Progress

 ### Day 1–3: Core Voice & Language Capabilities
 * **Framework:** Connected LiveKit Agents SDK to orchestrate real-time WebRTC voice streams.